God, this is such a black day for the American left.

 Maybe they do.

-I I can I can guess at what they are.
+I can guess at what they are.

 National security in the midst of the war on terror is not in the top five issues the Democrats plan to use.

-Not in the top five, and these people listen to Rahmanuel, their instincts are right.
+And these people listening to Rahm Emmanuel, their instincts are right.

 What are you doing?

-You're trying to get the House back, and you're not even going to talk about it.
+You're trying to get the House back and you're not even going to talk about it?

-Now, the the question for me is, what do you mean you're not going to talk about it?
+Now, the question for me is, what do you mean you're not going to talk about it?

 You are talking about it, and you're making it a big deal already.